 Regulations and Standards Compliance

-CriTech Research has over twenty-five years of experience developing software and performing independent software verification and validation for regulated industries.
+CriTech Research has over twenty-eight years of experience developing software and performing independent software verification and validation for regulated industries.
 Our understanding of the needs of the medical device industry has resulted in FDA approval and the European Union CE Mark for hundreds of devices.
 Our customers range from large established companies to startups, with products from all FDA device classes (I, II, III) and IEC 62304 software safety classifications (A, B, C).

 FDA & European Union Regulatory Compliance